UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

-# File transfer to/from Transit using a graphical tool
+# Download files from Transit using a graphical tool

 !!! warning "One can only download files from Transit"